InfTkm/ethereum-lab1/README.md

 e.
 Save the workspace.

 5) Notice that you have two contracts in the contracts subdirectory.
-One of these is the migration contract and the other two are ConvertLib.sol	and MetaCoin.sol.
+One of these is ConvertLib.sol and the other is MetaCoin.sol.

 6) Study MetaCoin.sol and ConvertLib.sol and then run the following commands in order.